pingleware/pingleware-contracts/contracts/finance/dao/README.md

 ## Example DAO - GovernanceDOA

+This example GovernanceDAO demonstrates governance for SEC SRO governance over proposal generation, voting and implementation.
 A testnet deployment of GovernanceDAO and DefaultGovernance contracts have been deployed on GEORLI testnet with the following addresses.
+The name of this GovernanceDAO is REDEECASH EXCHANGE.

 | Contract          | Address                                    | Network                                                                                           |
 | ----------------- | ------------------------------------------ | ------------------------------------------------------------------------------------------------- |